-Figure 2 shows the CAI for Shanghai and Los Angeles for 40 HC containers.
+Figure 2 shows the CAx for Shanghai and Los Angeles for 40 HC containers.
 Shanghai presents a very low availability of units.
 As discussed before, the exports from China have been increasing and therefore almost all containers are booked beforehand.
 Los Angeles is a different case, where there are more containers going in than out.
 There are more empty boxes lying in Los Angeles than in Shanghai.

 Forecasting the available containers

 David Hume concluded in one of his most famous books: “we conduct our lives on the assumption that future events will generally follow the patterns we have observed in the past”.
 What would have Malcom McLean thought if he knew where to sell and buy boxes at his time?
 He probably would have died much wealthier than he already was.